straitonrj/Testing-QA-Online-Calculator/README.md

-# KSU SWE 3643 Software Testing and Quality Assurance Semester Project: Web-Based Calculator
+# Web-Based Calculator Quality Assurance Project

-Welcome to the project repository for my calculator Project assigned in Software Testing and Quality Assurance.
+Welcome to the project repository for my calculator project assigned in Software Testing and Quality Assurance.
 Here you will find all source code for the Calculator project.
 The Project was created using C#, NUnit, Blazor, and Playwright.

 ## Table of Contents